Photovoltaic (PV) Solar Panels

 The feed-in tariff (FIT) incentive scheme closed to new installations in April 2019.
-We don’t yet know what payment may be available under a proposed Smart Export Guarantee (SEG).
-This would require a suitable type of smart meter that is able to measure exported electricity (which many first generation smart meters cannot do).
-Once we have more details we’ll update this page and our solar calculator with some estimates.
+We don’t yet know the range of payments that will be available under the new Smart Export Guarantee (SEG).
+To get these payments you need a suitable type of smart meter that is able to measure exported electricity (which many first generation smart meters cannot do).
+You can then shop around and compare the prices offered for your exported electricity.
+Once we have more details we’ll update this page with some estimates.

-Generating about 3,000 kWh from solar instead of from a gas-fired power station will save about 1.2 tonnes of carbon dioxide emissions.
+Generating about 3,000 kWh from solar panels instead of from a gas-fired power station will save about 1.2 tonnes of carbon dioxide emissions.
 The energy used during the manufacture of PV panels is far less than they will generate through their lifetime.
-Even with the UK’s levels of sunshine, PV panels will ‘pay back’ this energy cost in less than three years.
+Even with the UK’s levels of sunshine, a PV array will ‘pay back’ this energy cost in less than three years.

-What type of PV panel should I use?
+What type of PV solar panels should I use?

-Most panels are made using either monocrystalline or polycrystalline silicon.
+Most solar panels are made using either monocrystalline or polycrystalline silicon.
 From a practical perspective, there is very little difference between these two types.
 The output of crystalline silicon panels decreases very slowly over time.
-Some other types of solar panels may be cheaper but degrade more quickly, so check the power output warranty.
+Some other types may be cheaper but degrade more quickly, so check the power output warranty.